NASA-AMMOS/MMGIS/README.md

 2. Run `./install.sh`
    _Note:_ you may need to make this executable first.
 3. To run with apache, change .env file 'SERVER=apache', else 'SERVER=node'.
 Set PORT number appropriately.
-   For authentication, set 'AUTH=csso' for single sign on, or 'AUTH=none' for everything else. 'none' doesn't mean no authentication, it just means not CSSO.
-LDAP authentication can be set on the Apache server settings.
+   For authentication, set 'AUTH=csso' for single sign on, or 'AUTH=none' for everything else.
 When using node, you can set 'NODE=development' or 'NODE=production'.
 Database parameters can also be set in this file, if one is used.
-4. Change the line "SELINUX=enforcing" to "SELINUX=permissive" in /etc/selinux/config.
-   _Note:_ This allows MMGIS to write files to its SQLITE database.

 And you're done!